gaehlerm/SoftwareEngineering/README.md

 8. Use names from the domain model if possible.
 Make sure your object in the code and the real object have very similar properties.
 You should be able to talk to a domain expert about the code and he should be understanding at least some of your problems.
 If he doesn’t understand you, you probably came up with names or a model that does not exist in reality.
 9. Objects have names that are simple to distinguish.
 Use normal English words everybody knows and don’t use abbreviations unless you use them in your spoke language.
 Differences in the names should be as early as possible.
 10. You may tweak the language a little and ignore grammar rules at times.
 If you have many fish, you may call them fishs or fishes to highlight the plural.
 Being able to understand the meaning of the code is importanter //deliberately misspelled// than the usage of proper English.
 Natural languages have some deficiencies when it comes to explaining things in an unambiguous way.
-11. Avoid “if", “and" or “or" in the names of your variables.
+11. Avoid "if", "and" or "or" in the names of your variables.
 These neat little words are tempting to use, yet they are a clear sign to a violation of the SRP.
 12. If a variable is used all over the code, name it carefully.
 Possibly use a name from the domain level.
 If a variable is used only for about 5 lines, even i, j or k are fine.
 13. The name of a function should tell you exactly what it does.
 There shouldn’t be unexpected behavior hidden in the code.
 For example, it shouldn’t interact with global states, which is anyway a bad thing to do.
 14.	snake_case notation is easier to read than camelCase.
 Use snake_case notation for variables and functions, camelCase for class definitions and file names.
 Though it is more important to stick to the rules used in an ongoing project than coming up with your own notation rules.